 f.
 Present evidence that they possess a valid driver's license (as verified through copy of driver's license).

 g.
-Before being indentured, applicants selected from the pool of interviewed applicants must be at least 18 years of age.
+Before being indentured, applicants selected from the ranked list must be at least 18 years of age.

 i.
 Individuals who can verify (proper documentation required) that they have worked a minimum of eight thousand (8000) hours specifically in the electrical construction trade; do not need to meet the requirements of item (b).